supermetrics-public/php-assignment/README.md

       - .:/app
 ```

 _\*) Please note that Linux systems may have issues with mirroring.
-Mirroring should work fine with MacOS and Windows._
+Mirroring should work fine with macOS and Windows._

 ## Run application
 Application can be reached from the localhost: